 However, we’re not all like that, and it’s no excuse for those in a position of privileged trust to behave with arrogant condescension towards patients – particularly when actually, their knowledge is lacking or insufficient – then it also becomes patronising.

 This is especially true for those breastfeeding – I’ve faced it myself and I know many others who have too.

 Gemma is one of many fantastic women who give up their time to volunteer to help me and others in my situation – where our formal healthcare providers are failing us.
 Yet those very same healthcare providers can’t even extend the courtesy of professional respect towards Gemma and her team – let alone towards the lowly patient.

 Don’t get me wrong – doctors cannot and should not be expected to be omniscient – but that’s surely the reason we have specialists.
 And I’d argue that a breastfeeding peer supporter is exactly that: a voluntary breastfeeding specialist.

 Something to bear in mind: any intelligent woman will go to any length and measure to ensure we give our vulnerable newborns precisely what they need.
 If there’s any patient who can be expected to have done their research thoroughly, it’s us, on behalf of our babies.

 It means my favourite treats are off limits.
 Some wine even contains bloody milk!
-(If you’re also affected, check out this list of dairy and soya free treats!)
+(If you’re also affected, you may enjoy these delicious dairy free truffles!)